 Tabata training is a form of high intensity interval training (HIIT).
 A true tabata workout is 20 seconds of work, followed by 10 seconds of rest; repeated x8 rounds.

 A fast-paced, cardio workout at home that burns calories, sculpts abs and improves coordination and flexibility.

-Punch, kick, jab and squat your way through this 10 minute CARDIO KICKBOXING TABATA workout!
-It’s a FULL BODY, high-energy, no jumping workout.
+Punch, kick, jab and squat your way through this 10-minute cardio kickboxing tabata workout!
+It’s a full body, high-energy, no jumping workout.
 An intense cardio workout that’s low impact and kind on joints.

 No equipment needed, just your bodyweight!